 - i.
-Proposed changes in effort to achieve compliance with the SEC Governance Rules: - Revisions to OCC's Board Charter to specify: (i) a majority of OCC's Board be comprised of independent directors (ii) that each Board-level committee established by the Board and that has delegated authority from the Board be
+Proposed changes in effort to achieve compliance with the SEC Governance Rules: - Revisions to OCC's Board Charter to specify: (i) a majority of OCC's Board be comprised of independent directors (ii) that each Board-level committee established by the Board and that has delegated authority from the Board be comprised of a majority of independent directors, and (iii) the Board's oversight role of senior management as it relates to management of risks from relationships with service providers for core services.

-24 17 CFR 240.17Ad-25.
+&lt;sup>21 17 CFR 240.17Ad-25.

-25 See SEC Adopting Release at 84454.
+&lt;sup>22 See SEC Adopting Release at 84454.